80+ Customer Service Statistics You Need to Know in 2025

 We've analyzed the latest customer service statistics data for 2025 to help you find this balance.

-Our comprehensive statistics cover:
+Our comprehensive customer service statistics cover:

 Customer Service Statistics on Customer Expectations